cite-architecture/CitableBase.jl/docs/src/collections.md

     ReadingList(isbns)
 end
 ```

+!!! warning

+    To keep this example brief and avoid introducing other packages, our implementation of `fromcex` naively assumes `cexsrc` will contain a single CEX block introduced by the `#!citecollection` heading.
+This would break on real world CEX data sources: in a real application, we would instead use the `CiteEXchange` package to parse and extract appropriate blocks.
+See the [documentation of `CiteEXchange`](https://cite-architecture.github.io/CiteEXchange.jl/stable/), or look at how a package like [`CitableCorpus`](https://cite-architecture.github.io/CitableCorpus.jl/stable/) uses `CiteEXchange` in its implementation of `fromcex` for different data type.

 Once again, we can now invoke `fromcex` with just the parameters for the CEX data and desired Julia type to create, and `CitableBase` will find our implementation.